VladoUzunangelov/SPICER/README.md

 *Inputs*
 * *model* SPICER model
 * *kTest* a list of test kernels of dimensions nTrain, nTest, length(model\$sorted_kern_weight) (you can pass extra kernels so long as ones referenced in model\$sorted_kern_weight are included).
 In the case of multiclass prediction, the third dimension of kTest should include all possible kernels for each pairwise classification task.\
-#* *type* - applicable for classification (binary & multiclass) only - "response" returns the predicted class labels, while "probability" returns the class probability (for classification, positive class is the second class label in model\$opt\$classes)\
+* *type* - applicable for classification (binary & multiclass) only - "response" returns the predicted class labels, while "probability" returns the class probability (for classification, positive class is the second class label in model\$opt\$classes)\

 *Output* \
 A prediction vector of length nTest computed by\
 f(x) = \sum{model$sorted_kern_weigth[i]*KTest[,,i]}*model$comb_alpha + model$beta\
 If prediction task is 'regression', output is continuous valued predictions\
 If prediction task is 'classification' and type is 'response' - output is predicted labels.\
-If prediction task is 'classification' and type is 'probability' - output is probabilities of positive class (model\$opt\$classes[2])
+If prediction task is 'classification' and type is 'probability' - output is probabilities of classes)

 **Citations**
 1. V. J. Uzunangelov.*Prediction of cancer phenotypes through the integration of multi-omicdata and prior information.*  PhD thesis, UC Santa Cruz, 2019.